hmcts/ops-runbooks/MailRelay/README.md

 # Exim Mailrelay

 This runbook describes how to deploy a new Exim image to the Dev and Production Environments.
-The current version of mairelay is <b>0.2.8</b>.
 Mailrelay configurations are managed through the following repo [exim-relay](https://github.com/hmcts/exim-relay).

 ## Prerequisites